openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         '${' expression '}'
         ;

-An *embedded expression* is an expression specified inside the *dollar sign* '$' and curly braces.
-The type of a string interpolation expression is *string* (see :ref:`String Type`).
+An '*embedded expression*' is an expression specified inside the *dollar sign* '$' and curly braces.
+A string interpolation expression is of type *string* (see :ref:`String Type`).

 When evaluating a *string interpolation expression*, the result of each embedded expression substitutes that embedded expression.
-An embedded expression must be of type *string*; otherwise, the implicit conversion to *string* takes place in the same way as with the string concatenation operator (see :ref:`String Concatenation`).
+An embedded expression must be of type *string*.
+Otherwise, the implicit conversion to *string* takes place in the same way as with the string concatenation operator (see :ref:`String Concatenation`):

 .. index::
    string interpolation expression